algalopez/Techpoll/readme.md

 **Silly poll**

-Give your opinion and learn that that it is all wrong xD
+Give your opinion and learn that it is all wrong xD

 ## Requirements